Sydney New Year's Eve: 2023–present

 On 20 December 2024, amid an industrial action by the Australian Rail Tram and Bus Industry Union (RTBU) in NSW over wages, state police commissioner Karen Webb stated that she had considered recommending to Sydney City Council that the fireworks be cancelled.
 She cited that the large number of attendees would not be able to return from the event safely if there were a lack of transit options.
 Lord Mayor Moore stated that the city would work to ensure that the fireworks were still held.
 RTBU NSW secretary Toby Warnes accused the state government of hyperbole, stating that Sydney Trains had been advised by RTBU that the impact of the action would be negligible with the extra employees working New Year's Eve.
-On 24 December, RTBU reached an agreement with the NSW government, pledging that any industrial action taken would have minimal impact on Christmas and New Year's holiday events in Sydney.
+On 24 December, RTBU reached an agreement with the NSW government, pledging that any industrial action taken would have minimal impact on summer holiday events in Sydney.

+The 2025–26 midnight fireworks featured a soundtrack curated by Jono Ma of Jagwar Ma, entitled "Higher Together".
+The display featured the most firing points yet, including 6 pyro drones—three positioned on each side of the harbour, and six city rooftops.
+It also marked the return of the waterfall on the lower arch of the Harbour Bridge for the first time since NYE 2004–05, along with comets fired from the western pylons, which had last been featured in the 2002–03 display.
+Vandal produced a projection show on the pylons featuring AI-generated animations derived from DNA samples of Australian flora provided by the Royal Botanic Garden, reflecting a concept of "a city [that] gave way to nature."
+Mental health organisation Beyond Blue was announced as a new charity partner of the event; as a charity appeal, the Harbour Bridge was illuminated in blue during the 10 p.m. hour.
+Out of respect for the Bondi Beach shooting on 14 December, images of doves and the word "Peace" were projected on the bridge pylons at 9 p.m., and a moment of silence was observed at 11 p.m., during which the bridge was illuminated in white, and attendees were encouraged to shine lights as a show of unity for Australia's Jewish community.